GDjkhp/NoobGPT/README.md

 > Hosting your own instance is recommended.
 24/7 uptime is not guaranteed :(

 ## Instances
-### Note: Discord won't approve my message content application because it's not unique enough.
+### Note: Discord keeps rejecting my message content application because they said my bot isn't unique enough.
 Use KAGURA instance for now.

 | **alias** | **servers** | **remarks**                        |
 | :-------- | ----------: | :--------------------------------- |